How To Start a Water Refilling Station Business in the Philippines: An Ultimate Guide

 • Entrepreneurs with sales experience and the drive to push their water refilling service around their community.

-• Entrepreneurs who have the time to handle the quality management of their water station, supervise and train their workers, and respond to emergency sales calls and deliveries.
+• Entrepreneurs with the time to handle the quality management of their water station, supervise and train their workers, and respond to emergency sales calls and deliveries.

 How Much Does It Cost To Start a Water Refilling Station Business in the Philippines?